Jagathveerendra/Speaker-Recognition/README.md

 ### Training and Testing
-Model is trained over data sets (find codebooks).
+Model is trained over data sets (finding codebooks).
-We will feed the model with testing data sets and find out which speakers from training data sets are matching with testing data sets respectively.
+Feed the model with testing data sets and find out which speakers from training data sets are matching with testing data sets respectively.

 ### Results
-Accuracy for model is 100 % for both mfccs and lpcs.
+Accuracy for model is 100 % for both mfccs and lpcs on 8 speakers data set.
+### Note
+Model show errors for a audio signal containing a silent part.
 ### References
 1) Introduction to [speaker recognition project](https://minhdo.ece.illinois.edu/teaching/speaker_recognition/speaker_recognition.html)
 2) [MFCC](http://www.practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/)